The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Existence of martingale solutions

 for all $r \in \mathbb R$.
 The H\"{o}lder inequality then implies

 Injecting in \eqref{eq:estimate_22} gives

 and the Gronwall lemma gives the second estimate

-\paragraph{\textit{Third and fourth estimates.}} The remaining estimates play out very similarly with respect to what is carried out in the \textit{Third estimate} and in the \textit{Fourth estimate} in Subsection \ref{ssec:unif_n}.
+and the proof is complete. \end{proof} The \review{third and fourth} estimates play out very similarly with respect to what is carried out in the \review{proofs of Lemmas \ref{lem:third_estimate} and \ref{lem:fourth_estimate}}.
 Indeed, they are essentially corollaries of the first two estimates.
-For the sake of brevity, we do not report the full computations, but only highlight the results, namely
+For the sake of brevity, we do not report the full computations, but only highlight the results \review{in the following lemmas.} \begin{lem} \review{ It holds that \begin{enumerate}[(i)] \item the family $\{G(\widetilde\varphi_{\lambda})\}_{\lambda > 0}$ is uniformly bounded in

-where the constant $C$ is now independent of $\lambda>0$.
-By \cite[Lemma 2.1]{fland-gat}, the corresponding estimate on the stochastic integral holds, namely